Shockblack/Shockblack.github.io/about.md

 I also won the Ann Slusher Tuttle Scholarship, a scholarship given to students nominated by faculty.

 During the summer of 2022 I interned at the UC Berkeley SETI Research Center working on machine learning models.
-The particular models I'm working on are Conditional Bi-Directional Generative Adversarial Networks, or BiGANS if you're like me and can't rattle all that off.
+The particular models I'm working on are Conditional Bi-Directional Generative Adversarial Networks, or cBiGANS if you're like me and can't rattle all that off.
 These models are meant to create synthetic radio waterfall data to help it further find potential ETI signals.
 For more in-depth details on the project, you can read about it [here](/projects/seti-ml/).